rumca-js/RSS-Link-Database-2022/2022/11/2022-11-16/http.feeds.bbci.co.uknewstechnologyrss.xml_entries.md

-# Source BBC tech, Source URL:http://feeds.bbci.co.uk/news/technology/rss.xml
+# Source BBC tech, Source URL:http://feeds.bbci.co.uk/news/technology/rss.xml, Source language: en-US

 ## What is behind the big tech companies' job cuts?
  - [https://www.bbc.co.uk/news/technology-63635821?at_medium=RSS&at_campaign=KARANGA](https://www.bbc.co.uk/news/technology-63635821?at_medium=RSS&at_campaign=KARANGA)
  - RSS feed: http://feeds.bbci.co.uk/news/technology/rss.xml
  - date published: 2022-11-16 17:31:18+00:00
- - tags: None

 Thousands of redundancies have been announced by some of the largest firms in the industry.